FATS2002/FATS2002/README.md

 - 📝 I regularly write articles on [subbi.rakshith@zohomail.com](subbi.rakshith@zohomail.com)
 - 📫 How to reach me **subbi.rakshith@zohomail.com**
 - 📄 Know about my experiences [subbi.rakshith@zohomail.com](subbi.rakshith@zohomail.com)
-- ⚡ Fun fact **I have solid basic fundamentals in programming-Adapatability.Fullstack application developer and AI Engineer.Experienced in c#,java,kotlin,and working on Linux as my operating system.I automate complex tasks for you.**
+- ⚡ Fun fact **I have solid basic fundamentals in programming-Adapatability.Fullstack application developer.Experienced in c#,python,kotlin,and working on Linux as my operating system.I automate complex tasks for you.**
-- oops- Java,c#
+- oops- python,c#
 - scripting - python, perl
 - I am very active on Teams, Slack, zohomail and outlook⚡.
 - Need my help.Just ping Hi If you really struck.Reach me out.I'm all in,when your production environment(site) is down.To bring it live.